sittingherelikeaboss/Defend-Me/README.md

 3. Adding pagination to the front-end.
 Although I have code in the backend to do pagination for scans, I need more time to research how to do it on React.
 4. Logout button.
 5. Host it.
+5. Hashed email and password in the frontend.

 ## Credits